jcblemai/haiti-mass-ocv-campaign/README.md

-### FIRST RESULT ROUND FOR HAITI JANUARY
+## Results

+### Calibration for next round of results (April 8 2019)

+  - Big calibration in Artibonite
+  - Calibrate only foi and beta in all other departement, take param from artibonite

+We have good results except in *Ouest* (see `15-05-long`)

+### Results for the haiti meeting in January:

   - data used was 'output_12-20-2gammaMOD/'
   - scripts on echopc40 for probablity of extinction
   - foi_add was scaled :)
+  - see `meeting 27-01-2019 output`
+  - Allow run of one simulation for diagnosis

-# As of the last big calibration we have (12-20) is:
+### As of the last big calibration we have (12-20) is:
   - good in Artibonite, Sud, Grande Anse, Centre, Sud-Est
   - bad in Nord-Est, Nord, Mord Ouest, OUest, Centre, Nippes.
         -> Drop is needed in Nippes, Grande Anse, Nord, Nord-Est, Ouest, Sud, ...